 The debate never cools: is it better (financially) to invest in multi-family or single-family properties?
 That’s like asking whether a hammer is better than a screwdriver.
 The answer is, of course …it depends.
 It depends on the job at hand, the materials and fasteners available, and what you’re trying to accomplish.
-But if, after doing some investigating, you’ve decided go the single-family route, here are 4 tips for investing in single-family properties in North Carolina & New Jersey.
+But if, after doing some investigating, you’ve decided go the single-family route, here are 4 tips for investing in single-family properties in The USA.

 Remember the Lead Funnel

-Of all the tips for investing in single-family properties in North Carolina & New Jersey, this is the one most often neglected.
+Of all the tips for investing in single-family properties in The USA, this is the one most often neglected.
 Too often investors consider too few properties before buying.

 You can visualize the process as a funnel, with lots of properties going in at the top and only a few or one coming out at the bottom.
 What this means is that you’ll want to consider and analyze lots of properties – we’ve called them “leads” at this point – before deciding on the one that will be the best investment for you.